stefaniecg/stefaniecg.github.io/bib_dis/main.md

    * German - for conversation & bible reading

 - **Group size**:
-All the street bible discovery concept needs is: 1 saint + 1 lost + 1 Holy Spirit + 1 invitation.
+All the street bible-discovery concept needs is: 1 saint + 1 lost + 1 Holy Spirit + 1 invitation.
-Actually the invitation is not needed in the long run, but it provides a framework for the saint to follow.
+Actually the invitation is not needed in the long run, but it provides a starter-framework for the saint to follow in order to initially share the main milestones of the Gospel with the lost.
-Usually, saints does not know where to start or what topics to discuss with a un-believer, therefore the [א - Alef discovery](#-alef-discovery) is only a topic and scripture guide.
+Usually, saints do not know where to start or what topics to discuss with an un-believer, therefore the [א - Alef discovery](#-alef-discovery) is only a topic and scripture guide that goes through the core milestones of the Gospel.
-Specifically for our team, at the least one of member of the core team should be present, better is both.
+Specifically in our team, at the least one member of the core team should be present in every session, but better is both as the **unity of the body-of-Christ** is a great testimony to non-beliers, as ordained by Jesus Christ himself [(John 17:22-23)](https://my.bible.com/bible/59/JHN.17.22-23) and proven by past experiences.
+The Saints are to _'become perfectly one, so that the world may know that'_ Jesus was sent from God.
-Participants should be at least one, maximum 3 so that the group stays manageable.
+The number of participants (_lost_) should be at least 1 and maximum 3, so that the group stays manageable.

+> 'The glory that you have given me I have given to them, that they may be one even as we are one, I in them and you in me, that they may become perfectly one, so that the world may know that you sent me and loved them even as you loved me. ' [(John 17:22-23)](https://my.bible.com/bible/59/JHN.17.22-23)

 - **Preparation**:
-There is no need of preparing anything before meeting for bible discovery.
+There is no need of preparing anything before meeting for the street bible discovery.
-This is no teaching of scripture, rather it is a sharing of thoughts while discovering the Bible together live on-sight.
+This is no teaching of scripture, rather it is a sharing of thoughts while discovering the Bible together live & on-sight.
 The saint has the power of the Holy Spirit of God in Him/Her to be a witness of Christ and proclaim His Gospel [Acts 1:8](https://my.bible.com/bible/59/ACT.1.8).
-No preparation is key.
+No preparation is key of this method.

 - **Project scope**:
    * Our team will implement this project on: